Invisalign Invisible Braces: Your Questions Answered (US and UK)

 With removable braces there is also the risk that the patient will be tempted to remove them for longer than the recommended time each day.

-Invisalign Teen is specially designed to help teenagers straighten their teeth while they’re still shifting into place.
-These braces come with special features including:
+Invisalign Teen is specially designed to help teenagers straighten their teeth while the dentition and jaws are still evolving.
+This aligner system comes with special features including:

 - Up to six free replacement aligners to replace lost or damaged ones